top of page

 When a Council considers whether to grant or to refuse an application it must have special regard to the desirability of preserving the building, its setting and any features that make it special.
 You should give consideration to these things when planning proposed changes - which means understanding the building and its history very well.
 Do your research - this is going to be needed for the 'Design and Access' statement which accompanies the application.

 Listed status covers the Inside and Outside of a building.
 It is a common misconception that only the ouside is covered.
 Things needing consent might include the replacement of windows or doors, moving or removing internal walls, painting brickwork or stone, or changing fireplaces.
+The Planning Advice published by Historic England gives advice on what to provide with an application for consent.

 The legal basis for listing a building in the United Kingdom is primarily established under the Planning (Listed Buildings and Conservation Areas) Act 1990.
 This legislation sets out the framework for identifying and protecting buildings of special architectural or historic interest.